Betrayal Trauma Recovery Podcast Episode:

 • doesn’t exploit you emotionally or sexually.

-• doesn’t objectify women through the use of pornography and masturbation
+• doesn’t objectify women through the use of exploitative material.

 Remember, it’s normal to be disgusted by someone who is emotionally and psychologically abusive.